When Does "Space Jam" (1996) Take Place?

 1995 AD

-We know this because it depicts the short time in Michael Jordan’s sports career that he played professional baseball, which only lasted from April of 1994 AD to March of 1995 AD and, early in the film, a basketball game is depicted between the Phoenix Suns and the New York Knicks at Madison Square Garden.
+More specifically, early in the film a basketball game is depicted between the Phoenix Suns and the New York Knicks at Madison Square Garden.
 The two teams did play a game there on Sunday, January 29th, 1995 AD.
 The main action of the film only follows a period of days or weeks before and after this game.
+It is therefore early 1995 AD.

 Additionally, before the opening credits, there is a prologue that takes place in 1973 AD and is labeled with a time setting title card reading, "Summer 1973".